 DIGS 20002/30002.
 Basic Mathematics and Statistics.
 100 Units.

 This course covers selected topics in mathematics which are relevant for computing and for the subsequent Digital Studies courses, and it provides an introduction to statistics with emphasis on the analysis of linguistic, cultural, and historical data.
 Comprehension of these topics is reinforced by the Python programming exercises in DIGS 20001/30001; thus it is recommended that DIGS 20001/30001 and DIGS 20002/30002 be taken in the same quarter, if possible.
 No prior background in mathematics beyond the high school level is required for this course.
-For students who are, or who have been, UChicago undergraduates, the following Statistics courses may be substituted for this course: STAT 20000 or STAT 22000.
+For students who are, or who have been, UChicago undergraduates, STAT 22000 may be substituted for this course.
 Other prior courses in statistics may also be accepted in lieu of this course, subject to the approval of the faculty director of the Digital Studies program.
 This course (or an equivalent statistics course) is a prerequisite for DIGS 20004/30004 and DIGS 20006/30006.
 This course is offered in Summer 2018 and thereafter will be offered in both Spring and Summer each year.

 DIGS 20003/30003.
 Data Management for Linguistic, Cultural, and Historical Research.
 100 units.